htim327/NonHermitianDriving/docs/source/AFAI.rst

             % driving steps
             P1 = P1 + ctranspose(wave2(:,s))*PMatrix1*wave2(:,s);
             P3 = P3 + ctranspose(wave3(:,s))*PMatrix3*wave3(:,s);
-            % Set up the matrices that are used for the time evolution used for
+            % Set up the wave functions that are used for the time evolution used for
             % the numerical integration
             Unit1a = eye(length(W(1,:)));
             Unit3a = eye(length(W(1,:)));